salmafarah/MUA-website-Part2/README.md

-## Pink Waves
+# Pink Waves

 Pink Waves was created to give beauticians and their clients a professional platform to communicate and conduct business.
 We want to provide users with the opportunity to find quaility beauticians, and beauticians the resources and tools to run a successful business.

-### The Objective
+## The Objective

-The objective of this project was to learn about React and create a fullstack app.This project is part 2 of a creating a full stack app.
-I initially built the backend (https://github.com/salmafarah/MUA-website-Part1), the following models were used:
+The objective of this project is to learn about React and create a full stack webapp.This project is part 2 of creating a full stack webapp.
+I initially built the backend, which you can see here (https://github.com/salmafarah/MUA-website-Part1) the following models were used:

 ![](https://imgur.com/i6r7gGt.jpg)

-### User
+## User

 This site was constructed with user stories in mind.

-#### Trello Borad
+### Trello Borad
 ![](https://imgur.com/LNEmawC.jpg)

-### The Site
+## The Site

 The link provided will take you to the Pink Waves website :

-### Website Layout
+## Website Layout
 Landing Page

 ![](https://imgur.com/v4oS3Zq.jpg)